 The Company allocates variable consideration to the distinct month in which the Platform services are delivered.
-When pricing terms are not consistent throughout the entire term of the contract, the Company estimates variable consideration in its contracts primarily using the expected value method.
+When pricing terms are not consistent throughout the entire term of the contract, the Company estimates variable consideration in its Customer contracts primarily using the expected value method.
+The standard term of the Customer contracts is three years, with automatic renewal for successive one-year periods thereafter unless either party provides written notice of its intent not to renew.
 The Company develops estimates of variable consideration on the basis of both historical information and current trends and does not expect or anticipate significant reversal of revenue in the future periods.